 Prince Harry, Meghan Markle move into new California home

-LOS ANGELES (AP) — Prince Harry and Meghan Markle have moved into a new family home in Southern California, their spokesman said Thursday without providing details.
+LOS ANGELES (AP) — Prince Harry and Meghan Markle have moved into a new family home, a representative for the couple said Thursday without providing its location or other details.

 Real estate agents and tax records point to a seven-acre estate in Santa Barbara County, according to The Los Angeles Times.

-Note: This story has been updated to correct that the couple’s representative did not state the location of the new home.